tanema/express-helpers/README.md

 ## Features

 Express Helpers provides view helpers for common tasks.
 These helpers are very similar to those found in the Ruby on Rails framework.
-If there are any here that are undocumented they will be soon
+If there are any here that are undocumented they will be soon  I promise

 * button_to / button_link_to
 * cdata